 During the California Gold Rush in the 1850s, Oakland grew to meet the people's needs for affordable land.
 Chinese immigrants moved into the area after fleeing China to escape financial difficulty due to the Opium Wars and the Taiping Rebellion.
 The growth of the railroad brought economic prosperity to the area, and by the late 1860s and 1870s, Oakland had become a major rail terminal.

 Oakland is now a hub for trade for the San Francisco Bay area, with the Port of Oakland being the busiest port in Northern California.
 Some of the larger employers include Kaiser Permanente, Southwest Airlines, Sutter Health, and UCSF Benioff Children's Hospital.

 Visitors may enjoy the city's many attractions, such as the Oakland Zoo, USS Potomac, Children's Fairyland, Chabot Space and Science Center, and the Paramount Theatre, which is home to the Oakland Ballet and Symphony.

-Oakland is also home to three highly recognized professional sports teams – the MLB's Oakland Athletics, the NBA's Golden State Warriors, and the NFL's Oakland Raiders, so there is always something for sports enthusiasts to enjoy.
+Oakland is also home to two highly recognized professional sports teams – the MLB's Oakland Athletics and the NBA's Golden State Warriors, so there is always something for sports enthusiasts to enjoy.